citruspi/Sentry/readme.md

 #### Papertrail Side:

-The first step is to set up an alert - [there's a tutorial here](http://help.papertrailapp.com/kb/how-it-works/alerts).
+The first step is to setup an alert - [there's a tutorial here](http://help.papertrailapp.com/kb/how-it-works/alerts).

 Then, set the Webhook for the alert to [domain.com/sentry](), the URL for the Sentry app.
 I would suggest settings the Frequency to Every Minute so that you get alerts as fast as possible.